axvr/axvr.github.io/index.md

 depend upon, is extremely fragile, complex and driven by fads.
 I believe we can do better; the field is young and there is much to be discovered.

-A few of the many topics that interest me are:
+A tiny subset of the topics that interest me are:

 - The design and creation of safe, effective and simple software systems.
 - Expression of ideas using a computer, particularly through programming languages and environments.
 - Human-computer interaction.
 - Computer and computer science history.

-There isn't much here yet but soon I will begin publishing on my [blog](blog/).